 We’ve seen all the amazing pictures on social media, the stunning scenery and heard all the great adventure stories, so why not take the plunge and get involved in hiking!

-Hiking offers so much more than walking on the flat, it’s a great way to get outside, digital detox and destress while burning some calories.
-Then there is that feel good factor of putting in that hard graft uphill walking to finally reach the top of what ever trail or mountain you are on.
+Hiking can be a great solo sport or something to do in groups and offers so much more than walking on the flat, it’s a great way to get outside, digital detox and destress while burning some calories.
+Then there’s that feel good factor of putting in that hard graft uphill walking to finally reach the top of what ever trail or mountain you are on.

 Most trails will also include inclines which will also engage different muscles than flat surface walking.
 The natural obstacles mean you will build better balance and a stronger core to support your legs as they move in different directions.
 So all in all hiking will can give you a more effective overall workout.